lddubeau/xml-conformance-suite/packages/js/README.md

-This is a framework for running the [XML conformance suite](https://www.w3.org/XML/Test/) published by the W3C.
+This is the JavaScript infrastructure for running the [XML conformance suite](https://www.w3.org/XML/Test/) published by the W3C.

-In this package you'll find the framework for running the suite with JavaScript:
+In this package you'll find:

 * ``drivers`` which contains drivers for various XML parsers.
 The role of a driver is to pass the test data to a parser, run the parser and return the